RaphaelK12/cbmp/README.md

 ## Usage

-Include cbmp.h into a c file. see main_test.c for an exemple ``gcc main_test.c``
+Include cbmp.h into a single C file. see main_test.c for an exemple ``gcc main_test.c``